RandallShanePhD/fkscore/README.md

 ### Usage ###
 For text in python represented as a string.

 Takes text as string datatype.
 Words can be on same or different lines.
 Current version is English language only.
-Requires pyphen 0.9.5+.
 Email for support.

     import fkscore
     text = '...blah blah blah...'